Lawhy/Summer-Research-Yr2/README.md

 cd OpenNMT-py
 pip install -r requirements.txt
 ```
+##### 6. Create a python3 virtual environment and install the [script](https://github.com/belambert/asr-evaluation) for checking character error rate
+---
 ### Using convenient scripts in NMT-py/scripts
 #### Prerequisites: <br />
 ##### 1. Main Directory: main_dir=/disk/ocean/lhe/transliteration/nmt-py # You can change the value of main_dir in the bash scripts<br />